 The National Gallery of Ireland was established by an Act of Parliament in August 1854 (the “1854 Act”).
 Since then there have been a number of subsequent amending Acts providing for the administration of the institution.
 Under its statutes the affairs of the National Gallery are entrusted to a Board of Governors and Guardians who are responsible for policy and oversight.
 The statutes provide for a post of a Director, who is appointed by the Board, and is responsible for the operation of the institution.

 The most recent legislation concerning the Gallery is the National Cultural Institutions Act, 1997.

-An autonomous National Cultural Institution, the Gallery operates under the aegis of the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs.
+An autonomous National Cultural Institution, the Gallery operates under the aegis of the Department of Culture, Heritage and the Gaeltacht.